Nexthink distributes the Collector for macOS as a disk image (.dmg) file with the following contents:

 The Nexthink Collector disk image (Nexthink_Collector_<version>.dmg file).

-The Customer Key and Root Certificate of the master Appliance.
+The Customer Key and Root Certificate of the primary Appliance.
 These are essential to enable the complementary TCP connection of the Collector with the Engine.
-Read this article if you need to install the Collector as part of a POC, before having installed the definitive master Appliance.
+Read this article if you need to install the Collector as part of a POC, before having installed the definitive primary Appliance.